IanBellomy/Dump/readme.md

 - Variables are created for imported layers based on their layer names.
 - Imported layers have properties that correspond to their sub layers' names.

+---

-Q: "Couldn't this overwrite layer properties and methods?"
+Q: *"Couldn't this overwrite layer properties and methods?!"*
 A: Yes.

 - Don't name your layer groups "x", "width", "Framer", "states", "animate", etc.